Komerishetty-Revanth/elevatelabs_lastproject/README.md

 TTS (text-to-speech) works offline.

 If Instagram links don't open as expected, ensure you're logged in or using a supported browser.

-📄 License
-This project is open-source and free to use for personal and educational purposes.